Configuring FalkorDB Docker for Replication

 Step 1: Configuring Replication

 Replication ensures that your data is available across multiple FalkorDB instances.
-You can configure one instance as the master and others as replicas.
-For that to work with Docker, we need to first set up a network.
+You configure one instance as the primary (master) and others as replicas.

 1.1 Creating a Network